SimplyKnownAsG/mpiunittest/README.md

 Please refer to notes on parallelism from above.
 Basically, unless there are a bunch of `unittest.TestCase`s in a specific test file, you'd be better off just using `python -m unittest $*`, where `$*` is all subsequent arguments.
-Now, `MUT` should nearly as fast as `unittest` in all instances, but there is some additional overhead.
+Now, `MUT` should be nearly as fast as `unittest` in all instances, but there is some additional overhead.

     $ mpiexec -n 5 python -m mpiunittest "a specific test file"